Lowe Enterprises

 Lowe is a real estate investment firm based in Los Angeles.
 Since its founding, the company has acquired, constructed, or managed more than $21 billion in real estate assets.
 Its subsidiary, Destination Hotels & Resorts, was the third largest hospitality management company in the United States in 2013.

-Corporate history
+History

 Lowe was founded in Los Angeles, California in 1972 by Robert J. Lowe, Sr. and three business partners as a diversified real estate investment, management, and development firm.
 Since its inception, it has developed, managed or acquired $32 billion in assets.
 In the early 1970s, Lowe formed Destination Hotels & Resorts to manage hotels and resorts it developed.
 In the 1980s, the company branched out into "distressed properties", ones whose financial backers were having trouble meeting debt and operating payments.

+In 1990, the firm expanded into investment management, forming Lowe Enterprises Investment Management, an SEC registered investment advisor.